 Where can you find unclaimed money?

-If you want to find your unclaimed money, Credit Karma is making the process easy for you with Unclaimed Money.
+If you want to find your unclaimed money, Credit Karma is making the process easier for you with Unclaimed Money.

-This is a new feature that helps users discover if they have unclaimed property.
+This is a directory of state websites that helps users discover if they have unclaimed property.
 You can search for missing money for yourself, a friend or relative.
-The best part?
-It’s absolutely free, just the way we like it.

-To search for unclaimed property, simply go to the Unclaimed Money page, then enter your full name and state.
-You may also choose to narrow it down by city.
+To search for unclaimed property, simply go to the Unclaimed Money page.

 What you need to do to process a claim

 You’ve found money using Unclaimed Money — now what?

 The steps to process a claim will vary by state, but you will need documentation to verify your identity.
 Some states will accept copies of documentation, while other states will require originals.